bluevulpine/flux-talos/README.md

 [Talos](https://www.talos.dev) is the linux distribution running kubernetes on my nodes.
 I have so far been happy with the results.
 I'd previously tried provisioning k3s on top of ubuntu with various ansible scripts to assist with the setup.
 Talos seems like less overhead to maintain and update.

 I've tried some hyper-converged cluster storage paradigms, using mayastor, longhorn, or rook-ceph.
 I've had the most luck with rook-ceph.
-Currently, I do not have converged storage running in the cluster nodes as I've moved my primary workers and control-plane nodes to VMs on a Proxmox cluster.
+Currently, I've moved my primary workers and control-plane nodes to VMs on a Proxmox cluster, and am using rook-ceph in external mode with ceph running on the Proxmox cluster.

 ### 🏗️ Core Components